Medicaid & Medicaid Waiver Updates

 Share how Medicaid and/or Waivers help your child, family, or you.

-Guide to Indiana’s Medicaid Waiver Program – Updated with 2024 changes to Indiana’s Medicaid Waivers.
+Guide to Indiana’s Medicaid Waiver Program – Updated July 2025.

-4.24.25 – Medicaid Waiver Waitlist Portal Fact Sheet – FSSA has created a new online resource to confirm an individual’s waiting list placement for the Health and Wellness, PathWays, and Family Supports waivers.
+Medicaid Waiver Waitlist Portal Fact Sheet – FSSA has an online resource to confirm an individual’s waiting list placement.
 The Online HCBS Waitlist Dashboard is available at ddrsprovider.fssa.in.gov.
 FSSA’s guide to accessing and using this resource is available here.
 Review our fact sheet for information on how to access and utilize the dashboard.

 July 1, 2024 Medicaid Waiver Changes